Party Polarization in Congress: A Network Science Approach: Conclusions

 \section{Conclusions}

-In this paper, we have presented a conceptually-clear measure of fractionalization and partisan polarization in Congress using roll-call voting data and the network-science concept of graph modularity.
-We use computational heuristics to calculate the community structure that maximizes modularity, thereby obtaining the membership and strength of communities in Congress.
-Because calculating modularity requires no assumptions about the structure of the party system or the nature of legislator preferences, we argue that it offers a clearer and more parsimonious measure of polarization than the (MPR) measure based on DW-Nominate that currently dominates the literature.
+Researchers have long sought to separate the effects of party on voting behavior from electoral, interest-group, and other pressures.
+Prior studies have assumed the existence and structure of parties \cite{poole1997}---or of alternate mechanisms such as committees \cite{shepsle1987} or institutional veto players \cite{tsebelis2002}---to derive implications for the structure of roll-call voting.
+These studies have tended to consider their organizational mechanisms in isolation, which our results suggest might be a mistake.

-Unlike the measure based on DW-Nominate, the modularity-based measure can also be directly applied to pre-Reconstruction Congresses, thereby allowing investigation of polarization across a broader historical range.
-Here we investigated the quantitative similarities and differences between the two measures and demonstrated that there exists a nonmonotonic relationship between modularity and changes in the majority party in both chambers of Congress, which suggests that there exists a level of polarization at which party instability is maximal.
-We further examine this ``partial polarization hypothesis'' using two measures of community centrality---divisiveness and solidarity---which capture the individual-level impacts of legislative alliances on reelection chances for House members.
-Our results demonstrate the potential importance of the modularity-based polarization measure and call for additional in-depth analyses of Congressional polarization.
+In this paper, we have used the network-science concept of modularity to provide a novel measure of polarization in Congress.
+Using roll-call data, we calculated the community structures that maximize modularity for the 1st--109th Houses of Representatives and Senates.
+Such structure includes the membership of each community and also (via modularity) indicates the cohesiveness of communities.
+We argue that modularity offers a clearer and more parsimonious measure of polarization than existing measures that are based on spatial-modeling assumptions.
+The introduction of modularity and related measures to the analysis of Congressional behavior has the potential to fundamentally alter the study of group dynamics and partisanship in legislatures.